heralight/lift_basic_runmode/README.md

  * compress file or not
  * simplify debugging by separating files in development mode.
  * test production output easily
+ * Add custom sbt task like bash script and link to actions

 ## Installation